coolcraftnet18/testnav.github.com/_posts/2016-03-03-screen readers.markdown

 Chrome has interesting issues right now with JAWS and NVDA.
 Here are a couple of observations.
 We have really been pushing to offer better support for our Chrome screen reader and AT users.

-Here is how we normally structure our content
+Here is how we normally structure our content, which doesn't read the alt text on the images, at all.
+Which is obviously a big big problem.
 {% highlight html %}
 <label class="radio">
 	<div class="int-choice-control"><input type="radio" name="group_RESPONSE2" value="ChoiceB"/></div>